-Speakers will include food writer, chef and Masterchef winner Tim Anderson, Martin Caraher, Professor of Food and Health Policy at the University of London, Claire Hubbard from GrowUp Urban Farms in the heart of London and founder of KERB food market Petra Barran.
-We will also be joined by Catherine and Gavin Hanly – the team behind Hot Dinners – to take us on a tour through the transformation in London’s eating scene over the last five years.
+On 21st March 2017 we hosted TEDxLondonSalon: Feeding the City at Kings Place which explored the relationships between our urban lives and our eating habits.
+Speakers included chef and Masterchef winner Tim Anderson, Martin Caraher, Professor of Food and Health Policy at the University of London, Claire Hubbard from GrowUp Urban Farms in the heart of London, founder of KERB food market Petra Barran and the team behind Hot Dinners, Catherine and Gavin Hanly.

 Professor Martin Caraher